This page: full notes A* summary notes C/B summary notes

 The logical problem of evil

-The logical problem of evil is the a priori argument that it is impossible for evil and the God of classical theism (as defined as omnibenevolent and omnipotent) to co-exist.
+This is the a priori argument that evil and the God of classical theism (as defined as omnibenevolent and omnipotent) cannot exist together.

 Epicurus (ancient Greek philosopher, one of the first to formulate the problem of evil)

 - Is God willing but not able to prevent evil?
 Then he isn’t omnipotent